nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 7:

 The last building step is adding the cup hooks along the bottom.
 Predrill small holes to make screwing these in by hand a ton easier.
-I used a 1/8-inch bit to predrill small holes for the cup hooks.
+I used a 1/16-inch bit to predrill small holes for the cup hooks.
 I drew a straight line down the middle of the base so I could evenly space them.
 A 2x4 is actually 1.5x3.5 so the center would be 1.75 inches in.

 I spaced them as evenly as I could and was able to fit seven hooks.
 Add or subtract as many as you need.

+### Step 8: